 In 1890 Elias Howe's remains were dug up and moved to the same cemetery.
 His monument is huge and opulent.
-The wealth he had gained in life continued to grow in death.
+The wealth he had gained in life continued to grow in death but then vanished!
 His monument casts a shadow over the very man who really invented the first American sewing machine.
 How ironic.

 It reminds me of something my mum always said...

-"Remember the golden rule.
-The one with the gold makes the rule!"
+"Always remember the golden rule.
+The one with the gold makes the rules!"

 Well that's it, I do hope you enjoyed my work.

 I spend countless hours researching and writing these pages and I love to hear from

 people so drop me a line and let me know what you thought: firstname.lastname@example.org